 May be used to limit the capture to only IPv4, IPv6, or ARP traffic.
 This is useful when not filtering by IP address (e.g. by port number or MAC address).

 To make a packet capture in the GUI:

 Navigate to Diagnostics > Packet Capture

-Configure the options on the page as described in Packet Capture GUI Options
+Configure the options on the page as described in Packet Capture Options

 Click Start to begin capturing packets.